pjshumphreys/zxedit/readme.md

 # ZXEdit

-ZXEdit is a simple text editor and file management tool for the Commodore 64 and ZX Spectrum with disk systems esxdos, residos or plus3dos
+ZXEdit is a simple text editor and file management tool for the Commodore 64, CP/M and ZX Spectrum with the disk systems esxdos, residos or plus3dos

 ## Tools needed to compile